 Alerting in Checkly is pretty flexible and should address most common needs.
-You can tweak exactly when and how you should be alerted, on what channels like email, SMS, Slack etc. If you need more, you can integrate with Pagerduty, and Opsgenie!
+You can tweak exactly when and how you should be alerted, on what channels like email, SMS, Slack etc. If you need more, you can integrate with Pagerduty, Opsgenie and many more!
+See our integrations page for all options.

-The alert settings tab gives you a lot of options to tailor when, how and how often you want to be alerted when a check fails.
+The alert settings screen gives you the options to tailor when, how and how often you want to be alerted when a check fails.
 This is also sometimes referred to as threshold alerting.
 For example:

 - Get an alert on the second or third failure.